 Sunday – Wednesday : Dinner: 5-10pm Dessert: 5-11pm Thursday – Saturday : Dinner: 5-11pm Dessert: 5pm-Midnight.

 At Madeline’s, our unique approach to Euro-Asian Fusion cuisine results in a simplified elegance through distinctive and high quality ingredient combinations.
 Whether you prefer seafood, chicken, steak, or vegetarian dishes, Madeline’s has something to please everyone in your party.
 Our menu embodies the union of East and West with alluring fare such as Fresh Steamed PEI Mussels in our Black Bean and Ginger Broth, and our succulent Dijon and Asiago Encrusted Rack of Lamb, cooked to order and perfection.
 Not hungry enough for a meal, but in the mood for a nibble?
-Madeline’s has you covered with a wide selection of starters and salads to choose from.
+Madeline’s has you covered with a wide selection of salads and starters to choose from, like the NAAN FLATBREAD WITH DUCK.
 Come in and let our experienced chefs show you why Madeline’s is one of the best restaurants in Ithaca.

 In the bar, our specially trained mixologists have created an extensive list of eclectic and innovative hand-mixed cocktails, as well as an accessible wine and beer list that boasts the best of our regional wineries and breweries.
 In the mood for something new?
-Try the Aviatrix with Magellan Iris Gin and St. Germain.
+Try the GINGER PEAR SIDECAR with Clear Creek Eau de Vie de Poire and Domaine de Canton.
 Delicious and Beautiful!
 Or try our new twist on the classic Cosmo.
 Our Snow Cosmo starts with Stoli cranberry vodka, and finishes with a garnish of floating frozen cranberries.
 Tart and refreshing!
 Are you a Scotch lover?
 With over 50 to choose from, our well-educated bar and service staff can guide you to your traditional favorite, or a new experience.